ArtBlocks/artblocks-contracts/packages/contracts/README.md

 Art Blocks has developed a shared Randomizer contract that is used to generate pseudo-random numbers for all Art Blocks Engine V3 tokens.
 The Randomizer contract is designed to handle all globally approved shared minters, including minters that may assign token hashes directly such as the Polyptych minter.

+Note that this is an area of active development, and legacy randomizer contracts will continue to be used by many contracts as they migrate to the shared randomizer and shared minter suite.
+Previous versions of the Randomizer contract are recorded on each V3 core contract itself, able to be queried via the `getHistoricalRandomizerAt()` function.

 The most recent version of the Shared Randomizer contract is deployed at the following addresses:

 - Goerli: TBD
 - Mainnet: TBD
 - Arbitrum Goerli: TBD
 - Arbitrum: TBD

-> Note: Previous versions of the Randomizer contract are recorded on each V3 core contract itself, able to be queried via the `getHistoricalRandomizerAt()` function.

 ## Contract Source Code Verification